sriyogesh94/dcos-docs/1.9/networking/service-and-pod-networking.md

 * The special `servicePort` value of `0` tells Marathon to select any *service-port* from the configured *service-port* range.

 ## Port Definitions
+You can specify the ports that are available through the `portDefinitions` array.

+By default, `requirePorts` is set to false.
+This means that you need to use a service discovery solution such as HAProxy to proxy requests from service ports to host ports.
+If you don't use a service discovery solution to proxy requests from service ports to host ports, you can set `requirePorts` to `true`.
+This will tell Marathon to only schedule the service on agents that have these ports available.

+You can specify a `protocol`, a `name`, and `labels` for each definition in the `portDefinitions` array.
+When starting new tasks, Marathon will pass this metadata to Mesos.
+Mesos will expose this information in the `discovery` field of the task.
+Custom network discovery solutions can consume this field.

 ### Summary